chinmoy12c/autopsy/DOCUMENTATION.md

 * `clean_uploads`: runs every hour to remove old core dumps.
 * `no_such_coredump`: tests whether a UUID and a core dump with a particular name already exists.
 * `check_filename`: tests whether a particular filename is valid and works for both gzip and unzipped core dumps.
-* `update_timestmp`: updates the timestamp field in the database.
+* `update_timestamp`: updates the timestamp field in the database.
 Called when a core dump is analyzed.
 * `index`: returns the Autopsy HTML, along with the data for any core dumps if the user has a UUID.
 * `help`: returns the help page HTML.
 * `delete`: uses `delete_coredump` to delete a core dump.
 Called when the × next to a core dump is clicked.